MicrosoftDocs/VBA-Docs/api/Access.Screen.ActiveForm.md

 This property setting contains a reference to the **[Form](Access.Form.md)** object that has the focus at run time.

-You can use the **ActiveForm** property to refer to an active form together with one of its properties or methods.
+Use the **ActiveForm** property to refer to an active form together with one of its properties or methods.
 The following example displays the **Name** property setting of the active form.

 ```vb
 Dim frmCurrentForm As Form